 XIRR or extended internal rate of return is a measure of return used when multiple investments (at different points in time) are made in a financial instrument.
-A look at what XIRR represents.
+A look at what XIRR represents and how it is different from CAGR.

 First, we need to answer a much simpler question.